haotianh9/haotianh9.github.io/_teaching/2021-spring.md

 # location: "City, Country"
 ---
-duty: Grading hoemworks and exams, holding office hours, answering students' questions

 The class is mainly about solving partial differential equations (PDE).

+Duty: Grading hoemworks and exams, holding office hours, answering students' questions

 Separation of variables, Fourier transformation, Laplacian transformation, Cauchy Problem are covered in this class.